psychemedia/storytelling-notes/press_gang.md

 EDINBURGH, JAN.
 12. HIGH COURT OF JUSTICIARY.

-TUESDAY came on before this Court, the trial of *John Herdman*, boatman, in the service of the Customs, Leith, accused of murder, or culpable homicide, by striking Peter Geyler, midshipman, on the Impress ServiCe at Leith, on the head with a bludgeon or stick, on the evening of the 12th of November last, which occasioned his death in three days thereafter.
+TUESDAY came on before this Court, the trial of *John Herdman*, boatman, in the service of the Customs, Leith, accused of murder, or culpable homicide, by striking Peter Geyler, midshipman, on the Impress Service at Leith, on the head with a bludgeon or stick, on the evening of the 12th of November last, which occasioned his death in three days thereafter.

 The Pannel plead Not Guilty.